The great debate: Is 'female architect' an offensive title?

 Do men and women design buildings differently?

-DM: No. But sometimes we get the assignments that are "suited to women".
+DM: No. All people are different but women do not make architecture differently to men.
+But sometimes we get the assignments that are "suited to women".
 Like kindergartens and schools.
 My first jobs all had to do with children.
 It was just: "You're the woman that's good with children, right?"
 Like all women are.

 AB: While women and men might not design buildings differently, they may approach design in a different way.
 Women have got a great ability to listen -- not all men have that.
 A lot of our female clients -- and there are more than ever before, because woman are increasingly in powerful positions -- come to us because they want to engage female architects.
 We're more empathetic.